wearenolte/lean-theme/README.md

 ```bash
 composer lint
 ```

+### Codacy
+[Codacy](https://www.codacy.com/) is a tool that automates code reviews & code analytics.

+If you use this tool you can move the `.codacy.yml` file to the root of the project.
+This will tell Codacy to review only the relevant files of your app.
+It will also tell Codacy to grab the PHP, JS and SCSS linter configuration files so that it uses this rules.

 ## Frontend Components
 The Lean Theme follows the [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/#atoms) methodology for developing a modular frontend.